MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/customize-process.md

 An extension is an installable unit that contributes new capabilities to your project.

 > [!NOTE]
-> Group and Page extensions are automatically added to all WITs for all processes, both system and  inherited .
+> Group and Page extensions automatically get added to all WITs for all processes, both system and inherited.
 You can hide an extension for selected WITs within an inherited process.

 1. Go to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/azuredevops), find an extension, and select **Get it free**.